 If you stay at a hostel, you are likely to meet other travelers, especially solo ones.
 If you aren’t staying at a hostel, one of the best ways to meet others is by joining a group tour on providers like Klook or Getyourguide where you can meet like-minded individuals and connect with a local guide.

 Meetup is also a great place to join groups of expats and locals who go on hikes, drink wine together, do pub crawls, visit UNESCO sites and so much more.
-Another of the useful South Korean tips is that Facebook Groups are also pretty amazing places to find out more information on the places you’re visiting, travel issues and general questions you may need answered.
+Another one of the useful South Korean tips is that Facebook Groups are also pretty amazing places to find out more information on the areas you’re visiting, travel issues and general questions you may need answered.
 Just type in “Korea” and you’ll see the ample results from surfing to expats to foodies.

 You’ll miss out on a lot of the culture if you don’t at least go out once with a local.
 Koreans are communal by nature, so much of the culture involves meeting, drinking, chatting and eating outside the home.